nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       tutor list size)<br>
       Expected: Similar to previous.

+### Editing a tutor

+Editing a tutor while all tutors are being shown

+   1. Prerequisites: List all tutors using the `list-t` command.
+Multiple tutors in the list.

+   2. Test case: `edit-t 1 n/John Doe p/98765432 e/johnd@example.com`<br>
+      Expected: First tutor's name, phone number and email updated in tutor list.
+Details of edited tutor shown in the status message.

+   3. Test case: `edit-t 1 n/Jonny p/12345678`<br>
+      Expected: First tutor's name and phone number updated in tutor list.
+Details of edited tutor shown in the status message.

+   4. Test case: `edit-t 1 n/Johnson`<br>
+      Expected: First tutor's name updated in tutor list.
+Details of edited tutor shown in the status message.

+   5. Test case: `edit-t 1`<br>
+      Expected: First tutor is not updated.
+Error details shown in the status message.

+   6. Other incorrect edit tutor commands to try: `edit-t`, `edit-t abc`, `edit-t 1 n/abc p/1`, `edit-t 0 n/abc`,
+      `edit-t 1 n/abc n/abc`, `edit-t 1 n/abc p/123 e/abc`, `edit-t x n/abc p/123 e/abc@exampl.com` (where x is larger
+      than the tutor list size)<br>
+      Expected: Similar to previous.

+### Listing all tutors

+Lists all existing tutors

+   1. Prerequisites: Multiple tutors in the list.

+   2. Test case: `list-t`<br>
+      Expected: All existing tutors are listed. `Listed all tutors` is shown in the status message.

+### Finding a tutor

+Finds a tutor while all tutors are being shown

+   1. Prerequisites: List all tutors using the `list-t` command.
+Multiple tutors in the list.

+   2. Test case: `find-t John`<br>
+      Expected: All tutors with names containing the searched keyword are listed.
+Number of tutors with names containing the searched keyword is shown in the status message.

+   3. Test case: `find-t`<br>
+      Expected: No tutors are found.
+Error details shown in the status message.

+### Adding a schedule

+Adds a schedule while all schedules are being shown

+   1. Prerequisites: List all schedules using the `list-s` command.
+At least 1 existing schedule in the list.

+   2. Test case: `add-s 1 st/2023-05-05T09:00 et/2023-05-05T11:00`<br>
+      Expected: New schedule for the first tutor in tutor list is added into the schedule list.
+Details of the added schedule shown in the status message.

+   3. Test case: `add-s 1 st/2034-06-06T09:00`<br>
+      Expected: No new schedule added for the first tutor in tutor list.
+Error details shown in the status message.

+   4. Other incorrect add schedule commands to try: `add-s`, `add-s abc`, `add-s 1 st/2023-05-05 et/2023-05-06`, `add-s 0 st/2023-05-05T09:00 et/2023-05-05T11:00`, `add-s 1 st/2023-05-05T09:00 st/2023-05-05T09:00`,
+      `add-s x st/2023-05-05T09:00 et/2023-05-05T11:00` (where x is larger than the tutor list size)<br>
+      Expected: Similar to previous.

 ### Editing a schedule

 Edits a schedule while all schedules are being shown

    1. Prerequisites: List all schedules using the `list-s` command.
 At least 1 existing schedule in the list.

    2. Test case: `edit-s 1 st/2023-05-05T09:00 et/2023-05-05T11:00`<br>